The Bellybuttons: History

 An English version of the series, with its title directly translated to The Bellybuttons, was introduced in 2009 by British publisher Cinebook.

 By 2009, Les Nombrils has become one of the best-selling BD album titles on the market, with its third volume, Les liens de l'amitié, having sold over 220,000 copies.

 The series was on hiatus from late 2009 until February 2011, when Les Nombrils returned to Spirou in issue 3802.

 Format

 The series, characterized as "chick lit in graphic novel format" by Cinebook, focuses on three girls—two glamorous and vain, and one homely and down-to-earth—who test their friendships against popularity, boys and jealousy.
 To each other, they are considered frenemies—at times they help each other out, while at other times they compete for the same man.

-In both languages, the name of the series is derived from the body piercing jewelery that the main characters Jenny and Vicky wear in their bellybuttons.
+In both languages, the name of the series is derived from the body piercing jewelry that the main characters Jenny and Vicky wear in their bellybuttons.
 The title also refers to Jenny and Vicky referring themselves as the "world's bellybutton".

 The tagline for the series is "Life is Cruel.
 Deal with it."
 In the original French version, "La vie est cruelle.
 Et puis après ?"
 (Life is cruel.
 So what?)